Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 6. for regulatory reporting and compliance with our legal obligations;

-7. to regulatory bodies and law enforcement officials and agencies as required in relation to our services, to protect against fraud and for related security purposes;
+7. to regulatory bodies and law enforcement officials and agencies as required, to protect against fraud and for related security purposes;

 9. to include in a database compiled by us for use in direct marketing of services and events that we think may be of interest to you;